26 Free Online Movie Websites Like Crackle, YouTube and Hulu

 Our priority at MoneySmartFamily is to help readers improve their finances and we partner with companies that could help you.
 Some links on this page are from our partners.
 Read how we earn money here.

-This list of 25 free movie websites like Crackle, YouTube & Hulu can help you save money by dumping cable.
-Check out these sites and other Blu-Ray/smart tv apps.
+This list of 26 free movie websites like Crackle, YouTube & Hulu can help you save money by dumping cable or pricey monthly subscriptions.
+Check out these sites and other Roku/Fire/Smart TV apps.

 One of the biggest budget busters is overspending on recreation.
 We recently did a “dinner and a movie” date night.
 If we hadn’t had movie gift cards and a restaurant coupon we would have spent $60.
 There has to be a better way to spend time together without spending a fortune.

 We love cocooning at home after a long day of work.
 After selecting a good movie, we sit on the couch and share a fresh fruit smoothie or a bowl of popcorn.
-While we still get movies and TV shows movies from our public library, but using apps on our BluRay player, Roku or phone has opened a whole new world of free viewing.
+While we still get movies and TV shows movies from our public library, but using apps on our Roku/SmartTV, Tablet, Laptop or phone has opened a whole new world of free viewing.

 To help us remember the best options, we compiled this list of free movie websites like Crackle.